Frequently Asked Questions

 How Do I Get Involved in Service?

-Reach out to Community Service Office to get have a one-on-one meeting, brainstorm a project or new community partnership and more!
-Opportunities are in-person, remote, and virtual!
+Reach out to Community Service Office to have a one-on-one meeting, brainstorm a project or new community partnership, and more!

 Ask your friends, family, coaches, places of worship for ideas too!